WPManageNinja/NinjaDB/README.md

 $table = 'post'; // Make sure you don't add db predix;

-//You can just use globla function ( Recommended )
+//You can just use global function ( Recommended )
 $ninjaTable = ninjaDB($table);